 Proofreading: Correcting SPUG and AP/Chicago Style errors.

-We partner with a team of talented designers to produce infographics that show and tell--without requiring a magnifying glass or endless scrolling.
+We research, write and design infographics that show and tell — without requiring a magnifying glass or endless scrolling.
 Combining what we know about engaging copy, color theory and design, we build distinctive and informative graphics that are super-sharable.

 Here’s an infographic we created for Staples for Walk to Work Week and another we produced for the Michigan Ross EMBA program.